 Delta Air Lines' new capacity agreement with Pinnacle Airlines lets the regional carrier return all of its 140 Bombardier CRJ200 aircraft and spare engines to the mainline carrier without performing any of the maintenance that makes the 50-seat planes more attractive for lease or sale.
 Delta is shedding 50-seaters from its operations to avoid hundreds of millions of dollars in maintenance costs over the next few years.
 Delta is aiming to dispose of more than 200 50-seat ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Delta Frees Pinnacle Of CRJ200 Maintenance Commitment".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Delta Frees Pinnacle Of CRJ200 Maintenance Commitment".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.